 - BTEC Level 3 Extended Diploma DDD in a sport or a science subject.

-- BTEC Level 3 Diploma DD in a related subject, with an A-level at grade B in at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE
+- BTEC Level 3 Diploma DD in any subject with an A-level at grade B including one of the following subject; Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE
+- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grades BC in either Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.